Skip to main content

 At Pratap's place, Daadi was watching a classic black and white movie starring Raj Kapoor and Nargis when they arrived.
 Roshni sat with her as Pratap kept down the shopping bags and took out some drinks.
 He made a gesture at her to come to his room.
 He put down the two glasses on the bedside table and patted the place beside him.
 She sat down, trying to tie her hair in a bun.

-" No don't" he stopped her.
+" No, don't", he stopped her.
 She looked at him as his gaze moved from her eyes to her lips and back.
 She shifted in her place a little.
 The AC was on and the door was closed.
 She was there alone with him.
 Silence filled the room as she could now hear her own breath.
 Damn, I should not have come.
 He is thinking otherwise.

 He moved her hair from her face and cupped her chin with his hands.
-She could feel his breath, but her heartbeat seemed louder, she was scared he would hear that too.
+She could feel his breath, but her heartbeat seemed louder; she was scared he would hear that too.

 " You were so jealous today..."
 His gaze was fixed on her eyes. " It was so cute..."

 " Hmm..."
-His nose touched hers, sending tinkling sensations to her body.
+His nose touched hers, sending tingling sensations to her body.
 His hand moved to grab her waist.
 She was still like a stone, scared she would make a false move.
 He pushed her towards him, forcing her to grab his collar.
 Their nose touched.
-He rubbed his nose against hers and smiled, his gaze still fixed as she looked here and there trying to avoid his glances.
+He rubbed his nose against hers and smiled, his gaze still fixed as she looked here and there, trying to avoid his glance.
 She surrendered to him.
 She closed her eyes as she felt his breath near her neck.
 He smiled at her scared face and kissed her forehead.
 She opened her eyes in surprise. " I..."
 She felt her mouth turn dry.
 "Not today... not this soon."
 He kissed both her hands.
 This made her fall in love even more.
 She has always heard stories about what and what not people do, and she was never in a mind space to be comfortable with it.
-Being with him, being in love made her feel different now, but she was glad he thought the same.
+Being with him, being in love, made her feel different now, but she was glad he thought the same.

-As she thought all of that she continued to gaze at him in awe as he kissed her hands and played with her hair, running his hands through the features of her face and making her shiver at his gaze.
+As she thought all of that, she continued to gaze at him in awe as he kissed her hands and played with her hair, running his hands through the features of her face and making her shiver at his gaze.
 He did not want to scare her away from him.
 That was the last thing he wanted.
-His phone rang and their gaze shifted.
+His phone rang, and their gaze shifted.
 VISHAL.
-Wrong timing Bro, always!
+Wrong timing, Bro, always!

 " What is it?"
 Pratap left a half-leaning Roshni alone to attend the call on the balcony.
-She sat up, there was a ping from Phool.
+She sat up.
+There was a ping from Phool.

 Where are you?
 An urgent meeting is needed on the mission.